dblock/danger-changelog/README.md

 * Missing a dash here ➡️ [@ivoanjo](https://github.com/ivoanjo).
 ```

-❌ An entry must end with a colon
+❌ An entry must end with a period

 ```markdown
 * Not valid - [@ivoanjo](https://github.com/ivoanjo)